palmin/wc_previews/README.md

 =====================

-[Working Copy](https://workingcopy.app/) is a Git client for iOS that allows previewing Markdown, Jupyter Notebooks, org-mode and AsciiDoc and this repository shows how to change and extend this preview feature by adding javascript and css files.
+[Working Copy](https://workingcopy.app/) is a Git client for iOS that allows previewing Markdown, Jupyter Notebooks, org-mode and AsciiDoc and this repository shows how to change and extend this preview feature by adding html, javascript and css files.

 You should start by cloning this repository inside Working Copy.
 It needs to be at the outermost level.
 The files inside `bundle` and `preview.html` are only present to make it clear how previews work and make it easier to test in the same environment as Working Copy has.
 Changing these files inside Working Copy will not make any difference.

+You only need to provide a `.html` file if the default preview template cannot be customized by changing the JavaScript or CSS it includes and if you just want to change the appearance of existing preview modes providing a `.css` file is often sufficient.

-The file types a preview mode supports is determined by the filename before the `.js` or `.css` extension.
+The file types a preview mode supports is determined by the filename before the `.html`, `.js` or `.css` extension.
 The javascript file `ipynb.js` would match files all `.ipynb` files.
 If the preview filename contains `_` this is used to describe both the files to match and the title of the preview mode as shown to the user.
 The mode `ipynb_Custom.js` still previews all `.ipynb` files but has the title *Custom* instead